You’ve probably heard the mattress advertisements saying you spend one-third of your life in bed, making a quality mattress worth the investment.

-Read on for tips on how to best protect yourself, your roof and your roof warranty, when you have solar installed.
+Read on for tips on how to best protect yourself, your roof, and your roof warranty during your solar panel installation.

-The potential of a roofing contractor damaging your solar energy system is less likely than a solar contractor damaging your roof, but it can and does happen.
-If your roof needs repairs and you have solar on your roof, a little preventative medicine will go a long way, as described in the Tips section below.
+A roofing contractor damaging your solar energy system is less likely than a solar contractor damaging your roof, but it can and does happen.
+If your roof needs repairs and you have solar on your roof, a little preventative medicine will go a long way (see “How to Keep Your Roofing and Solar Warranties Intact” below).

-Be aware that many solar installers do not allow anyone—homeowner or other contractor—to remove, fix or otherwise touch the solar equipment on your roof.
-If that occurs, your solar Workmanship Warranty is very likely to become null and void.
+Be aware that many solar installers do permit anyone—homeowner or other contractor—to remove, fix, or otherwise touch the solar equipment on your roof.
+If that occurs, your solar workmanship warranty is very likely to become null and void.

 It makes sense.
-Citadel’s solar Workmanship Warranty puts our craftsmanship, name and money on the line.
-We are responsible for our work and we know our quality is topnotch.
-But if someone else messes with our work, we don’t know what they’ve done—what they might have moved, disconnected, nicked, etc. And that means we can no longer vouch for the integrity of the solar electric system or offer a Workmanship Warranty to you.
+Citadel’s solar Workmanship Warranty puts our craftsmanship, name, and money on the line.
+We are responsible for our work and we know our quality is top-notch.
+But if someone else messes with our work, we don’t know what they’ve done—what they might have moved, disconnected, or otherwise damaged.
+And that means we can no longer vouch for the integrity of the solar electric system or offer a Workmanship Warranty to you.

 Read on for easy ways to protect against a roofer damaging your solar system.

 Citadel Roofing & Solar has been installing and repairing roofs for years.
 One reason we entered the solar business was our frustration with the shoddy workmanship we saw by other solar companies when we were called out to make repairs for our roofing customers.